Jump to Recipe Print Recipe

 We are going to repeat this process a lot.
 Each layer breaks up the butter into thin bits mixed into the dough.
 Think of the thin areas of butter creating pockets of flaky layers.

-Step 8: Fold the two-fold envelop folded dough in half again.
-Wrap in plastic wrap and refrigerate for 30-45 minutes.
+Step 8: Do the envelope fold again.
+Wrap the gluten free dough in plastic wrap and refrigerate for another 30-45 minutes.

-Remove the dough from the refrigerator and repeat steps 6 and 7.
+👀 Sandi Says: Remove the dough from the refrigerator and repeat steps 6 and 7.
 Repeat the refrigeration.
-Repeat the roll, fold, and refrigerate 4 times.
+Repeat the rolling, folding, and refrigerating 5-6 more times.

 Cutting the pastry dough.

-Step 9: Dust the silicone mat or surface with flour and roll your pastry dough to ¼ inch thickness.
+Step 9: Dust the silicone mat or surface with flour and roll your pastry dough to 1/4 inch thickness.
 Use a sharp knife to cut the dough into rectangles.
+(Do not roll it any thinner or the dough will be too thin to make flaky layers.)

 Orange marmalade on a pastry, ready to fold.